Using the Grid API directly requires advanced configurations. Grid SDK is

 management, authentication, automatic failover, and transaction signing.
 Learn

-more about the Grid SDK in the Grid SDK
+more about the Grid SDK in the Grid SDK guide.

 Grid uses Privy as the default key management service for email-based accounts.
 This guide covers the complete implementation process for making direct API calls with default configuration email-based accounts.